 If the election worker is employed in another capacity with the same government entity, see Rev. Rul.
-2000-06 on page 512 of Internal Revenue Bulletin 2000-06 at www.irs.gov/pub/irs-irbs/irb00-06.pdf.
+2000-6 on page 512 of Internal Revenue Bulletin 2000-6 at www.irs.gov/pub/irs-irbs/irb00-06.pdf.

 Employee business expense reimbursements.
-Reimbursements to employees for business expenses must be reported as follows:
+Reimbursements to employees for business expenses must be reported as follows.

 - Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
-However, if you pay a per diem or mileage allowance and the amount paid exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
+However, if you pay a per diem or mileage allowance and the amount paid for substantiated miles or days traveled exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
 The excess amount is subject to income tax withholding and social security and Medicare taxes.
-Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Code L-Substantiated employee business expense reimbursements on page 12. - Payments made under a nonaccountable plan are reported as wages on Form W-2 and are subject to income tax withholding and social security and Medicare taxes.
+Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Code L - Substantiated employee business expense reimbursements on page 10. - Payments made under a nonaccountable plan are reported as wages on Form W-2 and are subject to federal income tax withholding and social security and Medicare taxes.